KTUC: Switch from Talk to Standards

 On January 21, 1998, Sloane Broadcasting bought KTUC and its FM sister station 97.5 KOAZ (now KSZR) for $6.5 million.
 Sloane switched KTUC's format from talk to adult standards.

 In 2001, KTUC was acquired by Citadel Broadcasting, a forerunner to today's Cumulus Media.
 Citadel and Cumulus continued the adult standards format, aimed at older listeners and retirees who have settled in the Tucson metropolitan area.

+Switch From Standards to Conservative Talk

+On August 21, 2023, KTUC changed its format from adult standards to conservative talk, branded as "Freedom 1400".
+Vice President Ken Kowalcek said in a statement, "Freedom 1400 will be the ultimate destination for engaging discussions, insightful analysis, and a platform for diverse perspectives."